In The Beginning…

 Success on the Field:

 The Reds also have a successful 7s program.
-The Club’s top 7s side advanced to the USA Rugby 7s National Tournament in August 2015, and its second 7s team won the regional TOLA (Texas, Oklahoma, Louisiana, Arkansas) 7s Series in August 2016, securing the top TOLA position by winning the Horseshoe 7s TOLA Tournament in Shreveport, LA.
-The top 7s side finished third in the Red River Rugby Conference’s top competition in 2016.
-The Reds won the Lone Star 7s Tournament, finished 2nd at Austin Bloodfest Tournament and 3rd in both the Little Rock 7s National Qualifier and the Fort Worth 7s National Qualifier.
-We earned first place at he Austin Huns National Qualifier.
-The Dallas Reds 7s team has previously won TOLA in 2008, 2013 and 2014.
-The Boys from Dallas have also twice won the Texas Rugby Union First Division 7s championships, and have qualified for the National Seven-A-Side Club Championships on three occasions.
+In 2017, the Club’s top 7s side took top honors in the Red River Rugby Conference and advanced to the USA Rugby 7s National Tournament from which they emerged as Bowl Champions.
+On the same weekend, DRFC’s second 7s team locked up the regional TOLA (Texas, Oklahoma, Louisiana, Arkansas) 7s Series championship.
+The Dallas Reds’ 7s team has previously won TOLA in 2008, 2013, 2014 and 2016, and advanced to the National Tournament in 2015.
+The Boys from Dallas have twice won the Texas Rugby Union First Division 7s championships, and have qualified for the National Seven-A-Side Club Championships on five occasions.